Available Equipment

 - Timecode Smart Slates

-- Wireless IFBs Headsets for Client, Producers, Directors, or Reporters
+- Wireless IFB headsets for Clients, Producers, Directors, Script Supervisors, or Reporters

 - Wireless Camera Hops (Camera Links for Reference Mix)